aaron-grau/curic/react/projects/pokedex/README.md

       </section>
 ```

-Write a `handleSubmit` method as well that prevents the default event action and instead calls the `createPokemon` function from props.
-Make sure to pass this function to the `onSubmit` listener of the form.
+Write a `handleSubmit` method as well that prevents the default event action and
+instead calls the `createPokemon` function from props.
+Make sure to pass this
+function to the `onSubmit` listener of the form.

-We want this form to appear when at the same root path as the `PokemonIndex`, but not at any further nested routes like the `PokemonDetail`.
-This is exactly what `IndexRoute` is for.
-Import it along with the rest of the React Router tools and pass it the `PokemonFormContainer`.
+We want this form to appear when at the same root path as the `PokemonIndex`,
+but not at any further nested routes like the `PokemonDetail`.
+This is exactly
+what `IndexRoute` is for.
+Import it along with the rest of the React Router
+tools and pass it the `PokemonFormContainer`.

-**N.B.** There are a couple of tricky aspects to getting the form to work properly which will be great debugging practice.
+**NB**: There are a couple of tricky aspects to getting the form to work properly which will be great debugging practice.
 Use a `debugger` in your `postPokemon` function to ensure that you are always passing the correct parameters to your API.
 You may need to add a conditional to your update function as well.

 **Next steps:** The final tricky parts of the Pokemon form are the redirect callback and error handling.

 ### Redirecting

-Once the posting is complete we want the application to redirect to the newly created Pokemon.
-We need to wait because we need this Pokemon's ID in order to push to that URL.
-Unfortunately this is one of the downfalls to implementing the react router separate from Redux.
-We do not have the router as a part of our application state, so instead we suggest using the slightly older way of implementing navigation: `import {hashHistory} from 'react-router';`
+Once the posting is complete we want the application to redirect to the newly
+created Pokemon.
+We need to wait because we need this Pokemon's ID in order to
+push to that URL.
+Unfortunately this is one of the downfalls to implementing the
+react router separate from Redux.
+We do not have the router as a part of our
+application state, so instead we suggest using the slightly older way of
+implementing navigation: `import {hashHistory} from 'react-router';`

-This imports a reference to the `hashHistory` object that we can push directly to.
-Call `hashHistory.push` with the correct url inside of your `postPokemon` success callback.
+This imports a reference to the `hashHistory` object that we can push directly
+to.
+Call `hashHistory.push` with the correct url inside of your `postPokemon`
+success callback.

 **Challenge: There is an additional request being made to the server.
+Plan out
-Plan out with your partner how to fix this and improve your application.**
+with your partner how to fix this and improve your application.**

 ### Error Handling

-The server is great at telling us whether or not our new Pokemon is being inserted into the database correctly, but so far we have no way of letting our users know what happened.
-We need a way of displaying errors on the front-end after an unsuccessful post request.
+The server is great at telling us whether or not our new Pokemon is being
+inserted into the database correctly, but so far we have no way of letting our
+users know what happened.
+We need a way of displaying errors on the front-end
+after an unsuccessful post request.

 1. Add a failure callback to the `createPokemon` function.
 2. Add a `pokemonError` action